Savjee/savjee.be/src/site/posts/2021/2021-10-20-securely-access-home-network-with-Cloudflare-Tunnel-and-WARP.md

 You can create as many ingress rules as you want.
 Personally, I only expose my Home Assistant instance this way.
 To access other services (like my NAS or Unifi controller) I connect to WARP.

 Read more about this feature [on Cloudflare's Documentation website](https://developers.cloudflare.com/cloudflare-one/connections/connect-apps).

+## FAQ
+### Do I need to open router ports for Cloudflare Tunnel?
+No. `cloudflared` opens an outbound tunnel to Cloudflare, so you can keep inbound router ports closed.

+### Is WARP sending all my traffic through home internet?
+Not if split tunneling is configured correctly.
+You can route private subnets home while normal internet traffic exits directly.